 Chief Lepore is a California State Certified Strike Team Leader and has supervised six strike teams during deployments.
 While he has been involved in some significant major campaign incidents, he does not consider himself to be a wildland expert.
 In order to help ensure your success during your promotional exam he recommends finding another source for wildland information.

-Chuck Fedak is currently a Battalion Chief with one of the largest fire departments in California.
+Chuck Fedak is currently a Battalion Chief with the Orange County Fire Authority, one of the largest fire departments in California.
 He began his fire service career in 1995 as a paid-call firefighter and completed paramedic school and graduated from Daniel Freeman as the class Valedictorian in 1997.
-He worked as a private paramedic in the South Bay area of Los Angeles County until he was hired full-time in 1999.
+He worked as a private paramedic in the South Bay area of Los Angeles County and as a flight paramedic until he was hired full-time in 1999.
 He held the ranks of firefighter/paramedic and engineer/paramedic.

 He has been selected to participate on following committees and project teams: Emergency Medical Services, apparatus and personnel equipment, SOP revision, and the computer Aided Dispatch process.
 Chief Fedak was also assigned as an administrative Captain in the EMS section.